 If you have received a financial aid award letter, you may simply check off the box on your registration form indicating you are a financial aid recipient.
 This information will be confirmed at the time your registration form is processed.
 Financial aid recipients in off-campus programs are required to register for all their semester classes at once, in order to maintain financial aid eligibility and defer any prior loans.

-We will notify you of your Stafford loan eligibility on your award letter.
+We will notify you of your Federal Direct Loan eligibility on your award letter.
 After you receive your award letter, you will have to complete a few steps in order for the loan to be credited to your student account.
 All students must accept or decline their loan(s) using the Lesley Online Information System (LOIS).
-If you are a first-time borrower of a Stafford Loan at Lesley, you must complete Entrance Counseling and a Master Promissory Note through the U.S. Department of Education's website.
+If you are a first-time borrower of a Federal Direct Loan at Lesley, you must complete Entrance Counseling and a Master Promissory Note through the U.S. Department of Education's website.

-First time borrowers of a federal Direct Stafford loan are required to complete Loan Entrance Counseling (also called the Entrance Interview), which advises you of the terms and conditions, and your rights and responsibilities as a Stafford loan borrower.
+First time borrowers of a federal Direct Direct Loan are required to complete Loan Entrance Counseling (also called the Entrance Interview), which advises you of the terms and conditions, and your rights and responsibilities as a Federal Direct Loan borrower.
 The entrance interview takes about 20 minutes to complete online at the U.S. Department of Education's website.

 We assume that you want any scholarships, need-based grants or work-study that have been offered, and you don't have to accept these awards.
-However, any Federal Direct Stafford Loans (subsidized and/or unsubsidized) will require additional steps before they can be credited to your student account.
+However, any Federal Direct Loans (subsidized and/or unsubsidized) will require additional steps before they can be credited to your student account.
 Log in to your LOIS account at www.lesley.edu/LOIS and follow the instructions to accept, decline, or revise your award.
 We encourage you to consider your educational expense needs and to limit borrowing if possible.
-If you experience difficulty, you may send an email to firstname.lastname@example.org with your name, Lesley ID#, the total amount of Federal Direct Stafford Loans you would like to accept, and the academic year to which you are referring.
+If you experience difficulty, send an email to email@example.com with your name, Lesley ID#, the total amount of Federal Direct Loans you would like to accept, and the academic year to which you are referring, and we will assist you with finalizing the process.

-Your aid may result in a credit balance if your billed tuition and fees are less than the amount of aid applied to your student account.
+Your financial aid disbursement may result in a credit balance if your billed tuition and fees are less than the amount of financial aid applied to your student account.
 If you have a credit balance on your student account after all charges have been paid in full, a credit balance refund will automatically be issued by the Student Accounts Office.
-Normally, credit balance refunds are available approximately 10-14 business days after a credit balance occurs and the resulting refund check is mailed to your permanent home address.
+Normally, credit balance refunds are available approximately 10-14 business days after a credit balance occurs.
+You may choose to receive your refund through a variety of ways, including direct deposit.
+Visit here for more information on the refunds process.

 Your financial aid award will be based on your intended enrollment.
 Most aid programs require that you enroll at least half-time in a semester (6 credits for undergraduate students, 3 credits for graduate students) in order to receive aid for that semester.
 Changes in your enrollment can affect the amount of aid you may receive, and the periods of time you may be eligible to receive it.
 If you change your plans, please notify the Financial Aid Office in writing or by sending an email to firstname.lastname@example.org in order to avoid delays in your scheduled financial aid disbursements.
 We will review your current eligibility and make any necessary changes.